dmiksik/openaire-cz-harvest/openaire_cz_data/dump/README.md

     ```
 - Internet access to the CESNET S3 endpoint.

-You will get from Daniel a **pre-signed URL** to the database file, looking roughly like:
+You got a **pre-signed URL** to the database file, looking roughly like:

 ```text
 https://s3.cl4.du.cesnet.cz/openaire-10-6-duckdb/openaire_10_6.duckdb?...signature-and-expires...